oebitw/data-structures-and-algorithms/javascript/Data-Structures/linked-list/readme.md

 * `toString` method: space O(n) and time O(n) : takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
 `"{ a } -> { b } -> { c } -> NULL"`

 * `append` method : which adds a new node with the given value to the end of the list.

-* `insertBefore`: which add a new node with the given newValue immediately before the first value node
+* `insertBefore`: which add a new node with the given newValue immediately before the first value node.

-* `.insertAfter`: which add a new node with the given newValue immediately after the first value node
+* `.insertAfter`: which add a new node with the given newValue immediately after the first value node.

 ## Testing